czhc/czhc.github.io/collections/_posts/2025-04-17-baseline-prompt-incident-report.md

 ### Story Time

 A friend and mentor (s/o Wilson) recently shared a useful insight: while AI is powerful, it's often less accessible to ESL (English as a Second Language) users because it sometimes requires the right keywords to produce quality results.

-So I hope this will benefit some ESL teams, small teams, or just anyone who needs a point of reference.
+I hope this will benefit some ESL teams, small teams, or just anyone who needs a point of reference.

 ---
 ### Baseline Prompt for generating Incident Reports